-Brain Week gives high school students across Australia a chance to make brains matter with fun, student-led activities.
+Brain Week, usually held in the second week of May, gives high school students across Australia a chance to make brains matter with fun, student-led activities.

 During the week, students organise and host their own events to raise awareness, encourage healthy and fun brain-engaging activities, and raise much-needed funds for a fantastic cause.

 But it’s not limited to schools!
 It’s a great chance to get your workplace involved in some healthy and fun activities, all to raise money for paediatric brain cancer.

 We believe the brain is where the heart lives and an attack on it, is an attack on who we are.
 This is why brain tumours are so devastating.